Césarine Boinet

 More about me

 Prior to embarking on my Ph.D. journey in July 2021, I worked as a Data Manager, within the French Institute for Demographic Studies (Ined), on the DICE project in Paris (France).
+My experience with the DICE project solidified my passion for research, especially in the realm of parental investments and their social and gender-related implications.

 Please get in touch if you have any question about my research!